yantor3d/maya_fn/README.md

-# Maya Pocket Tools (maya_fn)
+# Functional Set (maya_fn)
-A set of wrappers around a set of maya.cmds and maya.api behaviors.
+A package that decompose core maya.cmds and maya.api features to a set of simple functions.

 # Tests
 The recommended approach for running tests is to setup a virtual environment.
 Edit the `activate.bat` script to include the `/src` directory and set a `MAYA_LOCATION` environment variable, as shown below.